KIBINNANEKO/react-hakaton-fridge/README.md

 Functional requirements for the application:

-- Ability to view the set and quantity of ingredients needed to cook the selected dish.
+- Ability to view the set and quantity of ingredients needed to cook the selected dish ✓
-- Ability to view the recipe for the selected dish.
+- Ability to view the recipe for the selected dish ✓
-- Ability to view all the ingredients available to the user.
+- Ability to view all the ingredients available to the user ✓
-- Ability to view a categorized list of available products (dairy products, vegetables, fruits, etc.).
+- Ability to view a categorized list of available products (dairy products, vegetables, fruits, etc.) ✓
-- Ability to view dishes that can be prepared with the available ingredients.
+- Ability to view dishes that can be prepared with the available ingredients ✓